ARitz-Cracker/browser-requirifier/README.md

 		}
 		// More lists can be added
 	},
-	// List of files/folders to ignore
+	// List of files/folders to ignore, only applies to includedFiles, not copyVerbatim "excludedFiles": [
-	"excludedFiles": [
 		"lib_node",
 		"node_modules/some_dependency/lib_node"